The Tetons

 THE TETONS

 This mountain range extends for approximately 40 miles in a north-south direction along the border of Idaho and Wyoming, and contains perhaps the highest (and steepest) concentration of skiable lines in North America.
-The area is home to many of America’s best known mountain guides and skiing legends, including Bill Briggs, the “father of extreme skiing” in North America, and the first to climb and ski the Grand Teton, the range’s highest and most formidable peak.
-The great Doug Coombs cut his teeth here, and was famously banned from Jackson Hole ski resort after “ducking the rope’’ one too many times.* The Tetons are known for their deep, dry powder and high average annual snowfall.
-Its unique geology makes for steep and dramatic ski lines; lines which can be dangerously unforgiving, but also wildly fun, especially in peak conditions.
-Teton Gravity Research, a popular ski movie production company specializing in what is sometimes referred to as extreme skiing, is based here for good reason.
+The area is home to many of America’s best known mountain guides and skiing legends, including Bill Briggs, the “father of extreme skiing” in North America and the first to climb and ski the Grand Teton, the range’s highest and most formidable peak.
+The great Doug Coombs cut his teeth here, and was famously banned* from Jackson Hole ski resort after ‘ducking the rope’ one too many times.
+The Tetons are known for their deep, dry powder and high average annual snowfall.
+Its unique geology makes for steep and dramatic ski lines— lines which can be dangerously unforgiving, but also wildly fun, especially in peak conditions.
+Teton Gravity Research, a popular ski movie production company, specializing in what is sometimes referred to as extreme skiing, is based here for good reason.
 Unfortunately, the Teton range is situated in an area of high snowpack instability, and backcountry skiers/mountaineers must use extreme caution when navigating its terrain, especially in the early and middle part of winter.
-But, when approached with care, the rewards offered amidst these peaks can be life-changing (it was for this author!).
+But, when approached with care, the rewards offered amidst these beautiful peaks can be life-changing (it was for this author!).

 click on images to enlarge